-Qualifications for SSDI in Arizona
+Qualifications for SSDI Eligibility

 • An adult with a qualifying disability who cannot work

-• Minor child of a disabled person
+• A minor child of a disabled person

 • Stepchildren and grandchildren of a disabled person, under certain circumstances

-• Widow/widower of a deceased spouse
+• A widow/widower of a deceased spouse

 • Young adults who are disabled before age 22

 • You have a disabling medical condition.
-It can be an illness, injury or disease.
+It can be an illness, injury, or disease.

 • Medical issues prevent you from performing substantial, gainful work.
-Some medical conditions meet this requirement automatically.
-In other cases, you must show how your condition prevents you from working.

 • It’s unlikely that you’ll be able to work for at least one year or longer, or your condition is likely to result in death.